 Your Volunteer Services Team

-Our name isn’t the only thing that’s changed—in case you hadn’t already heard, we’ve moved!
-While we loved Hog’s Back and the years of musical memories that we had there, we’re making our new home in Lansdowne Park at 1015 Bank Street.
-Additional programming will be happening along Bank Street in various bookstores, bars and coffee shops, as well as throughout the Glebe, so take a look at the schedule online at our new home on the internet: www.cityfolkfestival.com.
+Our home is Lansdowne Park at 1015 Bank Street.
+Additional programming will be happening along Bank Street in various bookstores, bars and coffee shops, so take a look at the schedule online at our new home on the internet: www.cityfolkfestival.com.

 Our volunteer orientation session gives you the chance to meet with your Crew Leaders, take a site walk, and get some details about your duties before the festival starts.
 Both new and returning volunteers are welcome and new volunteers who attend will have access to shows for free BEFORE they complete their first shift.

-A new addition to CityFolk this year is Marvest—our musical harvest of local music, food & beverages.
-In addition to the paid programming in the Main Bowl and the Horticulture Building, we also have free programming for Marvest which can be found along Bank Street.
+Marvest—our musical harvest of local music will be happening again this year!
+In addition to the paid programming at the festival site, we also have free programming for Marvest which can be found along Bank Street.

 Our volunteers are welcome to check out the Marvest festivities before or after their shift, but should note that there is no priority as seating is on a first-come, first served basis.

 For a further explanation of what Marvest is, please click here.

 Stop by to celebrate your Volunteer time with us!
 Youth welcome!
 Due to limited capacity, guests are not permitted.